 - Wearable devices: Oculus Go

 ESPN+ is an interesting service with functionality on a large number of devices, including the Oculus Go.
 You’ll find that ESPN+ does not give many specifics on required versions, however.
 That said, you should be able to use ESPN+ on the newest versions of the devices listed.
 Some older versions of those devices may also work, but you may experience limited functionality if you attempt to use the service on unsupported operating system versions.

 Why Use ESPN+?

 ESPN+ is an interesting service for sports fans.
 It’s one of the best options for MLS fans and carries a large number of live and on-demand streams for other major sporting leagues.
 It also carries sports from some international sports leagues that are difficult to locate in the US, including UEFA Nations League, FIBA, and EFL.
-Outside of fuboTV, ESPN+ is among the best options for soccer fans and offers a 7-day free trial.
+Outside of fuboTV, ESPN+ is among the best options for soccer fans.

 If you’re already watching ESPN+ on your favorite devices, there are a few other services you may want to add that also have apps on those devices.

 Both Disney+ and Hulu+Live TV, for example, work on every device you may want to use with ESPN+.
 Both services offer a different array of content than ESPN+ as well, making them good to pair alongside an ESPN+ subscription.